Movatterモバイル変換

 History

-Non-incarcerated transgender women revealed they were scared of becoming imprisoned for simply being transgender and thus experiencing V-coding since Trump's second presidency.[23][24]
+Some non-incarcerated trans women stated they feared being imprisoned for being trans and thus being vulnerable to V-coding since the beginning of Trump's second presidency.[19][20]

 References